 How to make chocolate-covered strawberries

-- Once you have purchased your strawberries, make the recipe immediately: keep in mind that these are very perishable fruits.
+- Once you have purchased your strawberries, make the recipe immediately: remember that these are very perishable fruits.

-- Make sure the strawberries are at room temperature and dry enough for the chocolate to adhere.
+- Ensure the strawberries are at room temperature and dry enough for the chocolate to adhere.

 - You can insert a toothpick through the center of each strawberry’s sepal.
-This will prevent the sepal from breaking or falling off, especially if the strawberry is a large one.
+This prevents the sepal from breaking or falling off, especially if the strawberries are large.

-- Once the chocolate is melted, cover the strawberries immediately.
+- Once you melt the chocolate, dip the strawberries immediately.

-- When you finish you will notice that half of the chocolate mixture remains: it does not matter because it can be stored refrigerated for another use.
-But it’s important that you have plenty of chocolate to partially submerge the strawberries in it
+- When you finish, you will notice that half of the chocolate mixture remains: it does not matter because you can store it in the refrigerator for another use.
+But it would help if you had plenty of chocolate to dip the strawberries partially.

 - Have the strawberries at room temperature.